MalekMansour/PearlGather/README.md

 # PearlGather
-A web Application that allows the user to search for a specific username throughout multiple social medias all over the internet.
+A web Application that allows the user to search for a specific username throughout multiple social medias all over the internet..